gavajc/LibFprint/README.md

 say that not all the library functionality is present in Windows.
 This is because the architecture of the Linux systems is different to the Windows.

-For example:
+Cases detected:

         1.- udev rules do not exist in Windows, the library can use the udev rules only for Linux systems.
+        2.- Some drivers not work on Windows.
+The elanspi not work in Windows because this drivers has a udev dependency, a ioctl call and spidev dependency like struct spi_ioc_transfer.
+        3.- The hwdb and autosuspend not work in Windows because has a udev dependency.
-        2.- The virtual device available to use only can be used in Linux because internally use Unix signals.
+        4.- The virtual device available to use only can be used in Linux but not in Windows, because internally use Unix signals.

 In general you can use the library for enroll, capture, verify, identify, fingerprints ...